Mose16/Assessment-3.7-AS91906/README.md

 - Create a good looking UI
 - Run the website throgh bottle and python
 - Manage sales and stocking items.

+Ver-2
+  Asthetics for home page, python routing for Css, script and images.
+  Products page created, nothing in it.